Scott Helvenston: Death

-Along with squad members Jerry "Jerko" Zovko, Wesley Batalona and Michael Teague, Helvenston was transporting food and other equipment in unarmored vehicles to the center of the city of Fallujah when the team was ambushed by insurgents.
+Along with squad members Jerry Zovko, Wesley Batalona and Michael Teague, Helvenston was transporting food and other equipment in unarmored vehicles to the center of the city of Fallujah when the team was ambushed by insurgents.
 The four contractors were killed with grenades and small arms fire.
 Their bodies were dragged from their vehicles, beaten and set ablaze.
-Their burned and mutilated corpses were then dragged through the streets, and two of them hung from a bridge crossing the Euphrates.
+They burned and mutilated the corpses, and were then dragged through the streets, and two of them hanged from a bridge crossing the Euphrates.

 Photos of the event were released to news agencies worldwide.

 Aftermath

 The families of the four dead contractors, led by Helvenston's mother Katy Helvenston-Wettengel and Jerry Zovko's mother Donna Zovko, filed suit against Blackwater with lawyer Daniel Callahan on January 5, 2005 (Helvenston et al. v.
 Blackwater Security), alleging wrongful death.
 Blackwater responded by counter-suing for $10 million.

 In January 2011, both cases were thrown out of court by a federal judge.
 Counsel for the plaintiffs announced they would appeal the ruling.

+Early in January 2012, the Fourth Circuit Court of Appeals ended the lawsuit with the families of the victims reaching a confidential settlement from the company.